 What return will I get on my Credit Union savings?

-Each share you hold with the credit union is eligible for a dividend when declared.
-A dividend is paid on member’s shares annually - the rate is agreed at the AGM.
-A dividend is the return on your shares and is paid by the credit union out of surplus.
+A dividend is paid on member’s savings annually with the rate approved at the AGM.
+A dividend is the return on your savings and is paid by the credit union out of surplus.
 The amount of your dividend will depend on:

-- The surplus income available for distribution by your credit union to members
+- The surplus available for distribution by your credit union to members

 Can I have easy access to my savings?